OliverYuan-git/221Pr3/README.md

 Timer is at the right top which counts the time of player solving the puzzle.
 You can reset it and pause it.

+New puzzle will help you generate a new game board.